qmkDuran/Instaverse/README.md

 - How to create schemas and models, and make queries using Mongoose
 - How to implement routing and create controllers
 - How to structure a fullstack application using the client-server architecture
-- How to deploy a fullstack JavaScript application
+- How to deploy a fullstack React application

 ## Features